 It was nothing like the big bulky ones on Earth that made you claustrophobic.
 There was a cot, uncomfortable, but it was open, with what looked like a 14 inch flat screen TV, hanging over the cot on a mechanical arm.

 "Hey," John said crouching down in front of the cot and looking over his shoulder to Ilah.
 She sat up but kept close to him.
-"Your gonna lay down here," he said patting the thin mattress pad of the cot.
-"And this big hunk of plastic is gonna move, like this" He stood and pushed the arm of the MRI in some of the ways it would if it were working, "and were gonna make you better."
+"You're gonna lay down here," he said patting the thin mattress pad of the cot.
+"And this big hunk of plastic is gonna move, like this."
+He stood and pushed the arm of the MRI in some of the ways it would if it were working, "And were gonna make you better."
 He said with a bright half smile.
 "Okay?" he asked leaning his down closer to her.

 Tears streaked her dirt sodden cheeks once more and he quickly wiped them away with the pad of his thumb.

 "Hey, hey, none of that."
 He cooed, dusting the tears away.
 "Look, I will be right over there."
 He pointed to the wall seven feet away.
 "So when it's done you can jump right back to me, okay?"

 "Okay, if you're a good girl, you can come with me down to the mess for a nice big sandwich."
 John said with a bright smile, as he set her down gently on the cot.
 He kept his hands on her sides, making sure she would stay still.